llukasxx/react-flux/README.md

 # React with Flux

-This is React with flux test app followed by pluralsight 'Building Applications with React and Flux' tutorial.
+This is React with flux test app followed by pluralsight 'Building Applications with React and Flux' tutorial with es6 addition.

 ##To get started:
 1. Install [NodeJS](http://www.nodejs.org)